 Urban Lights at LACMA

-I will admit that the Rain Room exhibit was not originally on my itinerary.
-However, we had heard about it on the local news the night before and decided we HAD to try it out!
-The Rain Room is a really cool technology exhibit where they continually recycle the same 528 gallons of water to “rain” in a room with an accommodating set up.
-The technology senses when a human being is present therefore enabling people to walk through the rain and not get wet!
+Although it isn’t currently at LACMA, the Rain Room does travel around the world and museum officials informed me that the exhibit visits periodically.
+It’s a really cool technology exhibit where the same 528 gallons of water are recycled to “rain” in a room with an accommodating setup.
+The technology senses when a human is present therefore enabling visitors to walk through the rain and not get wet!

 Hiking Mount Lee